 The organisation works within the framework of a Strategic Plan and Board Charter.

-Open Gardens Australia has eight regions (one in each state and two in NSW) each with a management committee and a panel of selectors.
+Open Gardens Australia has seven regions each with a management committee and a panel of selectors.
 Directors, committee members and selectors are volunteers.

 The key to the organisations success is the huge number of volunteers involved.